 Editor’s Note: This article was originally published in The Spark Magazine.
 Find the magazine here to read other articles.

-‘Bade Adesemowo is a graduate of Electrical Engineering and has over 18 years experience in Software Design and Application Development.
+‘Bade Adesemowo is a Co-founder at Social Lender; Partner, Bincom ICT and former Head EMT, Eden Nigeria.
 He is an ICT Consultant and has been involved in Software, Mobile and Web Application Development in various capacities.
 Bade is actively involved in the IT world of Open Source.
+He has over 18 years of experience in Software Design and Application Development.
 He was the head of Joomla!
-User Group, Nigeria and is very active in the Drupal , Wordpress , PHP & Open Source Communities.
+User Group, Nigeria and is very active in the Drupal, WordPress, PHP & Open Source Communities.